iterative/dvc.org/content/docs/command-reference/import-url.md

   necessary to track if the specified URL changed.

-Another way to understand the `dvc import-url` command is as a shortcut for generating a pipeline [stage](/doc/command-reference/run) with and external dependency.
+Another way to understand the `dvc import-url` command is as a shortcut for generating a pipeline [stage](/doc/command-reference/run) with an external dependency.

 > This is discussed in the